datacamp/authoring/docs/courses/data-structure.md

 ```

 > #### info::Note
 > to make your life easier, there's an automated system that will add the datasets in your datasets directory to your course.yml.
 The system will try to generate a humanized string, you can change it afterwards (or change it to `__IGNORE__` if you want the system to ignore this dataset).
 To trigger it, you'll see a button in the build status block of your course, in the Home tab.

-### `chapter(1-n).Rmd` / `chapter(1-n).md`
+### `chapterX.(R)md`

 The content of a course is organized into chapters, each of which consists of one or more exercises.

 Similar to the `course.yml`, every chapter files start with a YAML header containing information about the chapter: